Australian Institute of Health and Welfare (2022) Health literacy, AIHW, Australian Government, accessed 29 September 2023.

-The findings from the ABS Health Literacy Survey also showed that for some domains there was variation by age group.
+The findings from the 2018 ABS Health Literacy Survey also showed that for some domains there was variation by age group.
 Younger people aged 18–24 were almost twice as likely to strongly agree that they have access to social support compared with older people aged 65 and over (39% compared with 20%).
 In contrast, navigating the health care system appears to be more difficult for younger age groups.
-Nearly 1 in 5 (19%) people aged 18–24 stated that they found navigating the health care system difficult, and this decreased to 7.9% for those aged 65 and over.
+Nearly 1 in 5 (19%) people aged 18–24 stated that they find navigating the health care system difficult, and this decreased to 7.9% for those aged 65 and over.

-There was also some variation in the results according to main language spoken in the home (figures 1a and 1b).
+There was also some variation in the results according to main language spoken in the home (Figures 1a and 1b).
 Overall, the proportion of people who disagreed or strongly disagreed that they feel understood and supported by health care providers was similar for people who spoke English in the home (4.2%) and those who did not (5.2%).
 However, a higher proportion of people who spoke English in the home strongly agreed they feel understood and supported by health care providers (33%) than those who did not speak English in the home (20%).

 Additionally, those who spoke English in the home were more likely to always find it easy to actively engage with health care providers (34%) than those who spoke a language other than English in the home (26%).